owenkrause/nike-stock-scraper/README.md

 # nike-stock-scraper

-Scrape Nike api for stock levels of a certain sku
+Discord bot that scrapes Nike api for stock levels of a specified sku (us region only)

 Add your bot token, client Id, and Guild Id in config.js